Ruscism: Russian government and state media reactions

-Russian television presenter Tina Kandelaki, who supported Russia's war against Ukraine, criticized Wikipedia's use of the term "Rashizm" on her Telegram channel, accusing Wikipedia of "digital fascism" targeting Russian people and calling Russians to stop using it.
+Russian television presenter Tina Kandelaki, a supporter of Russia's war against Ukraine, criticized Wikipedia's use of the term "Rashizm" on her Telegram channel, accusing Wikipedia of "digital fascism" targeting Russian people and calling on Russians to stop using it.

-Russia's federal censor Roskomnadzor reportedly ordered the English Wikipedia on 18 May 2022 to take down the articles "Rashism" and "2022 Russian invasion of Ukraine", asserting that they contain false information about the war the Russian government calls a "special military operation".
-After Wikimedia Foundation refused to do so, a Moscow court imposed a $88,000 fine, a decision that the foundation has appealed.
+Russia's federal censor Roskomnadzor reportedly ordered the English Wikipedia on 18 May 2022 to take down the articles "Rashism" and "2022 Russian invasion of Ukraine", asserting that they contain false information.
+After the Wikimedia Foundation refused to do so, a Moscow court imposed an $88,000 fine, a decision that the foundation has appealed.

-On 20 May 2022, during the show Evening with Vladimir Solovyov, the host Vladimir Solovyov and his panelists responded with outrage at Timothy D. Snyder's article "We Should Say It.
+On 20 May 2022, during the show Evening with Vladimir Solovyov, the host Vladimir Solovyov and his panelists responded with outrage to Timothy D. Snyder's article "We Should Say It.
 Russia Is Fascist", an article which according to Russian media watchdog Julia Davis has "spread through Russian state media like wildfire".
-Solovyov attacked Snyder by calling him a "pseudo-professor of a pseudo-university" and "simply a liar", and, addressing Americans, stating: "Let me tell you a secret: first of all, your signs are idiotic in their nature.
+Solovyov attacked Snyder by calling him a "pseudo-professor of a pseudo-university" and "simply a liar", and, addressing Americans, stated: "Let me tell you a secret: first of all, your signs are idiotic in their nature.
 Secondly, looking at your listed indications, how are they any different from the election campaign of Donald Trump?"

 Criticism of the term

-Historian Stanley G. Payne said that Putin's Russia "is not equivalent to the fascist regimes of World War II, but it forms the nearest analogue to fascism found in a major country since that time" and "it is not the product of any revolutionary movement or ideology -- fascist or otherwise.
+Historian Stanley G. Payne said that Putin's Russia "is not equivalent to the fascist regimes of World War II, but it forms the nearest analogue to fascism found in a major country since that time" and "it is not the product of any revolutionary movement or ideology—fascist or otherwise.
 It has developed the characteristics of what some political analysts have called a 'mafia state,' though under centralized personal dictatorship."
 He believes that the political system in Russia is "more a revival of the creed of Tsar Nicholas I in the 19th century that emphasized 'Orthodoxy, autocracy, and nationality' than one resembling the revolutionary, modernizing regimes of Hitler and Mussolini."

-Historian Roger Griffin notes that unlike the fascist dictators who gave themselves absolute dictatorial authority, Putin prefers to manipulate "the trappings of the proto-democratic system", pretending to "defend and guarantee the Russian Constitution" and making amendments to it instead of completely rejecting it.
+Historian Roger Griffin notes that unlike fascist dictators who gave themselves absolute dictatorial authority, Putin prefers to manipulate "the trappings of the proto-democratic system", pretending to "defend and guarantee the Russian Constitution" and making amendments to it instead of completely rejecting it.
 Griffin compares Russia to militarist Japan, which he says "emulated fascism in many ways, but was not fascist".

-According to postdoctoral fellow Maria Snegovaya, Russian "extremely passive and atomized" society passively accepts Putin's ideas, but doesn't actively embrace them because Russia is a post-totalitarian society that has "a very bad experience of mobilizing around big ideas".
-She also said that "[Putin's Russia] lacks a vision of the future.
-Russia complains about the existing international order and Russia's place in it, but it does not have any alternative vision."